The Incredible and Nutritious Egg

 Today we have a better understanding of the benefits of cholesterol.
 For instance, we know cholesterol causes your cell membranes to interact with the protein inside your cells.
 The trillions of cells in your body need this interaction.
 Our brains contain 25% of the cholesterol in our bodies, so essentially, cholesterol-rich foods are food for your brain.
+Additionally, your hormones require a quantity of cholesterol in order to produce.

-An Egg A Day May Keep A Stroke Away
+One A Day May Keep A Stroke Away

 The Egg Yolk Is Where It’s At

 We know the egg white is a great source of protein.
 However, egg yolks not only provide good cholesterol, they also contain good saturated fats that your body needs to sustain energy throughout the day.
 The yolk contains almost all the vitamins and minerals you need from your egg.
 Egg yolks contain phospholipids, an important type of fat that affects cholesterol and inflammation levels in positive ways.
 Phospholipids play a role in helping to decrease blood pressure and improve vascular function.
 Phospholipids may also help promote good memory function and cognition.
-Egg yolks are loaded with the antioxidants lutein and zeaxanthin, these give the egg yolk it’s bright yellow color.
+Egg yolks are loaded with the antioxidants lutein and zeaxanthin; these give the yolks it’s bright yellow color.

 Everybody loves pancakes!
 Try this simple recipe: